kroax9797/Self-Driven-Car/README.md

 ## Note :
     * Refer to train.ipynb upto "Train Test Split" section and further in Self-Driving-Car.ipynb from "Loading data preprocessed locally" section .
 Sorry for the inconvinience caused .
     * For throttle , going above speed of 10mph was ineffective .
 So throttiing with (1 - (current_speed/10)) was the formula that worked .
 Anything above that makes the car go here and there .
 This can be avoided by training the model further and having more data(It's a big question who to get new quality data) .
     * Fun fact : You can train these models from scratch and test them at every few epochs .
-It's really fun to watch how the model learns and realise how computers are just dumb but actually fast .
+It's really fun to watch how the model learns and realise how computers are just dumb but actually fast
+    .
+    * There is some git lfs issue for bandwidth (I guess I ran out of the limit permitted) .
+So please bare with the organisation of files as of now .

 ## Contributing
 - Contributions to the project are welcome!
 If you have any ideas, suggestions, or bug fixes, feel free to open an issue or submit a pull request.